cloud-gov/pages-core/README.md

 }
 ```

-* Run the server with `npm start` at the directory of the project on your local computer.
-You can use `npm run watch` to automatically restart the server and rebuild front end assets on file change, which is useful for development.
+* Run the server with `yarn start` at the directory of the project on your local computer.
+You can use `yarn watch` to automatically restart the server and rebuild front end assets on file change, which is useful for development.

 #### Build the server and the front-end